Matroid Stratification of ML Degrees of Independence Models: Independence Models

 \end{example}

 \begin{proposition} Let $n\geq 3$ and $1\leq k\leq f(n) = \binom{n+1}{2}$.
-There exist $n$ lines $\ell_i=0$ such that \begin{enumerate} \item no line contains $(0, 0)$, \item no line is parallel to $x=0$ or $y=0$, and \item the arrangement $\{\ell_i=0, i\leq n\} \cup \{x=0\} \cup \{ y=0\}$ forms $k$ bounded regions. \end{enumerate} \end{proposition} \begin{proof} We prove the following stronger statement by induction.
-There exist $n$ lines $\ell_i=0$ so that together with $\{x=0\}$ and $\{y=0\}$ the arrangement of these $n+2$ lines has $k$ bounded regions where \begin{itemize} \item no line $\ell_i=0$ contains $(0, 0)$, \item no line $\ell_i=0$ is parallel to $x=0$ or $y=0$, \item for $k\geq f(n) - n$, all $\ell_i=0$ are distinct and there exists an intersection point other than $(0,0)$ of exactly two different lines. \end{itemize} The base case is $n=3$, $f(3)=6$.
+There exist $n$ affine lines $\ell_i=0$ in $\RR^2$ such that \begin{enumerate} \item no line contains $(0, 0)$, \item no line is parallel to $x=0$ or $y=0$, and \item the arrangement $\{\ell_i=0: \, 1 \leq i\leq n\} \cup \{x=0\} \cup \{ y=0\}$ forms $k$ bounded regions. \end{enumerate} \end{proposition} \begin{proof} We prove the following stronger statement by induction.
+There exist $n$ lines $\ell_i=0$ so that together with $\{x=0\}$ and $\{y=0\}$ the arrangement of these $n+2$ lines has $k$ bounded regions where \begin{itemize} \item no line $\ell_i=0$ contains $(0, 0)$, \item no line $\ell_i=0$ is parallel to $x=0$ or $y=0$, \item for $k\geq f(n) - n$, all $\ell_i=0$ are distinct and there exists a point other than $(0,0)$ which is in the intersection of exactly two different lines. \end{itemize} The base case is $n=3$, $f(3)=6$.
 The arrangements with 1 and 2 bounded regions use coinciding lines.
-For $3\leq k\leq 6$ consider the arrangements given in Example~\ref{ex: line arrangements}, satisfying the induction hypothesis.
+For $3\leq k\leq 6$ consider the arrangements given in Example~\ref{ex: line arrangements}, satisfying the induction hypothesis, which proves the base case.
 Suppose the statement holds for an arrangement of $n$ lines.
 Notice that $f(n+1) = f(n) + n+1$.
 Consider $1\leq k\leq f(n+1)$.
 If $k\leq f(n)-1 = f(n+1) - n-2$, we can find an arrangement of $n$ lines with $k$ bounded regions by induction hypothesis, and we draw the last line coinciding with one of the existing ones.
 If $k = f(n+1)$, we use $n+1$ lines in general position.
-Now suppose We first construct an arrangement of $n$ distinct lines with $k-n$ bounded regions such that there exist an intersection point other than $(0,0)$ of exactly two lines, $\ell_i$ and $\ell_j$.
+Now suppose We first construct an arrangement of $n$ distinct lines with $k-n$ bounded regions such that there exist an intersection point other than $(0,0)$ of exactly two lines, $\ell$ and $\ell'$.
+One of the lines can be $x=0$ or $y=0$.
 Such an arrangement exists by the induction hypothesis since $k-n\geq f(n)-n$.
 Now we add a new line $\ell_{n+1}$ going through the special intersection point, so that it also intersects all the other lines in different points.
 The new line has $n+1$ intersection points.
 Thus, there are $n$ new bounded regions in the arrangement.
 As a result we have an arrangement of $n+1$ lines with $k$ bounded regions.
 By genericity, we may assume that the new line is not parallel to the coordinate axes.
-Since $n \ge 3$, there exists a line $\ell_r$ distinct from $\ell_i$ and $\ell_j$.
+Since $n \ge 3$, there exists a line $\ell_r$ distinct from $\ell$ and $\ell'$.
 By construction, the lines $\ell_{n+1}$ and $\ell_r$ intersect at a point that is not contained on any other line.
 So we have shown that the inductive step holds for $n+1$ lines. \end{proof}

 \begin{corollary} Let $1\leq k\leq \binom{n+1}{2}$.
 There exists a scaling matrix $w\in (\RR^*)^{3\times n}$ such that the scaled Segre embedding $X_w$ of $\mathbb{P}^2\times \mathbb{P}^{n-1}$ has $\mldeg(X_w) = k$. \end{corollary} \begin{proof} By Corollary~\ref{cor: ML degree by counting bounded regions}, the ML degree equals the number of bounded regions in the following arrangement of $n+2$ lines $x=0$, $y=0$ and $\ell_i = 0$ where $\ell_i = w_{1i} + w_{2i}x + w_{i3}y$ for each $i\leq n$.
 The condition that $w$ has non-zero entries is equivalent to no line $\ell_i=0$ being parallel to the axes or passing through the point $(0,0)$.
 By Proposition \ref{prop: P2xPn-1} there is an arrangement with $k$ bounded regions, which gives the desired $w$. \end{proof}